 Before understanding how Botox works, it’s important to understand how wrinkles and fine lines form.
 The skin has multiple layers.
 Most features related to the form of the skin are the result of the way bone, muscle, fat and other tissues look deep beneath the skin.

 Lines and wrinkles form as the result of the collagen layer, which is beneath the more visible layers of the skin, undergoing undesirable changes.
 This layer may undergo deformation due to the body’s inability to repair itself, or due to repeated pressures upon this layer.

 General lines and wrinkles are relatively easy to treat with dermal fillers, but it is the second type caused by pulling and pushing upon the collagen layer that is difficult to treat.
 This is because the underlying cause tends to be the muscles of the face, which in turn continue to deform the collagen even after a patient has undergone treatment.
 This is why lines and wrinkles around the mouth, eyes and nose tend to be both the most prominent and the hardest to treat.

-BOTOX® is different from other injectable procedures.
+At our office near Boston Botox is offered because is different from other injectable procedures.
 It aims to treat the underlying causes of lines and wrinkles rather than the deformed collagen.
 It works by diminishing the muscle’s ability to send and receive neural signals.
 This results in less flexing of the collagen tissue, which in turn can minimize lines and wrinkles.
-The results patients see are generally immediate with BOTOX®, and last around six months to a year, depending upon the site of injection.
+The results patients see are generally immediate with Boston, and last around six months to a year, depending upon the site of injection.

-To see if BOTOX® is the right procedure for restoring your face, make an appointment at the office of Dr. Joseph A. Russo, MD in Newton.
+To see if Botox is the right procedure for restoring your face, make an appointment at the office of Dr. Joseph A. Russo, MD right outside Boston.
 We can determine the best procedures for rejuvenating your face without using a scalpel.
-Contact us today to schedule your consultation!
+We work hard to offer one of the best Botox Boston has to offer, so contact us today to schedule your consultation!